LS polls in Kerala: INDIA bloc allies CPI(M), Congress trade allegations on CAA, Kannur blast | Politics

 Polling will be held in the state on April 26.

-He contended that the Congress never opposed the central government policies that are financially choking the state and obstructing its welfare measures.
+He contended the Congress never opposed the Central government policies that are financially choking the state and obstructing its welfare measures.

-Vijayan went on to claim that the past experience of the country has been that the Congress's stand was always similar to that of the BJP and, therefore, they cannot be trusted to oppose the saffron party.
+Vijayan went on to claim that the past experience of the country has been that the Congress' stand was always similar to that of BJP and, therefore, they cannot be trusted to oppose the saffron party.

-He further alleged that the BJP government at the Centre is actually taking forward the ''anti-people policies of the earlier UPA-II government''.

 He alleged that those involved in the incident were rejected as party workers by the CPI(M) keeping LS polls in mind, and said that after the election, the party's stand would change.

+On the other hand, CPI(M) state secretary M V Govindan continued to deny allegations of the party's involvement in the incident.

+On being asked why local CPI(M) leaders went to the house of the person who died in the blast, he said he did not know about that.

-Meanwhile, the police said that raids were being carried out in various parts of Kannur district with the aid of bomb disposal squads following the blast that occurred on Friday at Panur.
+Meanwhile, police said raids were being carried out in various parts of Kannur district with the aid of bomb disposal squads following the blast that occurred on Friday at Panur.

 The blast had occurred during the making of a country-made bomb.
-HMP/CORR HMP ANE
+HMP/CORR HMP SS

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)